|

 defined the rest of the dimensions.

-with the frame, the verticals, the side brace, front brace
+with the bottom frame, the side brace, the back brace;

 The